-- The LNG carrier to enter the Ahsan channel about one hour prior to the top of the High Water provided the transit through the channel to the berth can be completed during daylight hours. - The LNG carrier is allowed to enter the channel all-round the year including the South West Monsoons (approximately 15th May - 15th September) under controlled and closely monitored conditions. - The water density of the PQA channel varies with the location and environment ranging between 1.023 to 1.027. - Draft of the vessels have to be controlled to meet the PIANC guidelines for the channel which gives the guidance for under-keel clearance depending on High Water Level linked to the height of waves that can exceed 2 meters during the SW Monsoon season.
+The LNG carrier to enter the Ahsan channel about one hour prior to the top of the High Water provided the transit through the channel to the berth can be completed during daylight hours.

+- The LNG carrier is allowed to enter the channel all-round the year including the South West Monsoons (approximately 15th May - 15th September) under controlled and closely monitored conditions. - The water density of the PQA channel varies with the location and environment ranging between 1.023 to 1.027. - Draft of the vessels have to be controlled to meet the PIANC guidelines for the channel which gives the guidance for under-keel clearance depending on High Water Level linked to the height of waves that can exceed 2 meters during the SW Monsoon season.
 After boarding of the Pilots and prior to commencing the passage in Ahsan channel, the escort tugs to be in attendance at the astern.
 For the tugs to render effectively they have to operate during wave heights limited to 2 meters.
 A second escort Tug will lead ahead of the vessel to keep the channel clear and render any required assistance in case of emergencies.

-The draft of the LNG vessel has to be maintained between 11 meters to 12.2 meters at the starting point of Ahsan Channel according to the following scale of wave heights:
+The draft of the LNG vessel has to be maintained between 10.8 meters to 11.5 meters at the starting point of Ahsan Channel.